fcbajao/typeahead.js/README.md

 * `remote` – Can be a URL to fetch suggestions from when the data provided by `local` and `prefetch` is insufficient or, if more configurability is needed, a [remote options object][remote].

-* `default` – Default item that will always show up on top of the list.
+* `defaultItem` – Default item that will always show up on top of the list.
 Can be a an Object or a String.

 ### Datum